 - Professor Gerry Rayman, Ipswich Hospitals NHS Trust

 - Dr Aled Roberts, Cardiff and Vale University Health Board

-- Esther Walden, Norfolk and Norwich University Hospital NHS Foundation Trust
+- Professor Mike Sampson, Norfolk and Norwich University Hospitals NHS Foundation Trust

 - Dr Peter Winocour, East and North Hertfordshire NHS Trust

 For more information on JBDS-IP contact Christine Jones, Norfolk and Norwich University Hospitals NHS Foundation Trust, at email@example.com.

 A SurveyMonkey of JBDS-IP guidelines undertaken at the end of 2012 revealed:

 - Guidelines have been actively distributed (>21,000 copies, excluding downloads)